telerik/kendo-ui-core/docs/web/grid/appearance.md

         </div>
     </div>

-> If you want to allow maximum Grid accessibility with assistive technologies, disable the scrolling feature.
+> **Important**

-### Remove the vertical scrollbar
+> If you want to achieve a maximum Grid accessibility with assistive technologies, disable the scrolling feature.

-When Grid scrolling is enabled, its vertical scrollbar is always visible even when not active.
-This simplifies the implementation and improves performance.
+### Remove Vertical Scrollbars

-In cases when it is certain that a vertical scrollbar will not be needed, and only horizontal scrolling will be used, the vertical scrollbar can be removed with CSS, as shown below.
+When you enable scrolling in the Grid, its vertical scrollbar is always visible even if it is not needed.
+This simplifies the implementation and improves the performance of the widget.
+If your project does not require a vertical scrollbar, but will apply only horizontal scrolling, you can remove the vertical scrollbar via CSS in the way demonstrated in the example below.
+When using this technique, make sure that neither the Grid, nor its data area apply fixed heights, so that they are able to shrink and expand according to the number of table rows.

-When using this technique, the Grid and its data area **must not have fixed heights applied**, so that they are able to shrink and expand, according to the number of table rows.
+###### Example

     #GridID .k-grid-header
     {